 The bonus you get while defrosting in the refrigerator is that you will have extra space inside.
 The manual defrosting method saves a lot of space by getting rid of the frosts.
 The frost and the frozen moisture take up to one-fourth of inches of space in your freezer’s walls.
 Now imagine how much extra area it consumes if you consider the four sidewalls.
 Instead, a one-time defrosting clears up a lot of space from the affected area.
 And it gives considerable space for freezing goods inside.

 4. Defrosting makes the freezer odorless

-Generally accumulated frost for more than 2 mm grows bacteria in the freezer.
+Generally accumulated frost of more than 2 mm grows bacteria in the freezer.
 Those bacteria in cold environments cause a stinky smell within the refrigerator.
 And defrosting helps in wiping down the bacteria which accumulated in the frosted environment.

-Though many brands with auto defrosting features claim to maintain the freezer odorless, they fail to do so.
+Though many brands with auto-defrosting features claim to maintain the freezer odorless, they fail to do so.
 It is only through manual defrosting of the refrigerator that you can prevent the awful smell of your refrigerator.
 The defrosting process is beneficial in making the freezer smell fresh in an organic way.
 That is, you don’t need any chemicals or disinfectants for defrosting in the refrigerator.

 5. Defrosting smoothens the condensation drains

 With time, due to the build-up of unwanted moisture and frosts, condensation occurs in the refrigerator coil.
 The moisture generated from the condensation process flows out through the drainage lines.
 The problem of refrigerator leakage can happen when those draining lines freeze.
 But defrosting the freezer is your ultimate savior in this situation.
 The process helps in opening the accumulated frost from the draining lines and prevents further leakage.